 Well, you overlooked that the strategy was likely executed a few months ago with a different set of variables.
 As more marketers jump on the bandwagon to implement the same strategy, it loses its effectiveness.

 A decade ago, going viral was relatively easier.
-Dropbox growth hacked their way to a waiting list of 75,000 users overnight by posting a demo video (with lots of insider jokes) on Digg.
+Dropbox growth hacked its way to a waiting list of 75,000 users overnight by posting a demo video (with lots of insider jokes) on Digg.
 They got 10,000 Diggs from the community of internet geeks.

 Today, the same strategy won’t work as well.